RPSingh0/EcommerceBackend/readme.md

    and `authenticationController`.
 These controllers handle different aspects of the application logic, such as CRUD operations for products, reviews, subcategories, parent categories, and user authentication.

+6. **AWS**: For hosting our backend

-### How to prepare this for serverless lambda and api gateway and add swagger-ui support
+### How to prepare this for serverless lambda, api gateway and add swagger-ui support

 * Install `serverless-http` with following command